Emergent-Behaviors-in-Biology/scTOP/README.rst

 =========================================================================================

 A Python package for finding projections onto known cell phenotyes, given matrices of raw RNA count data.
-A manuscript containing the technical details of applying this method is available [here](https://github.com/Emergent-Behaviors-in-Biology/scTOP-manuscript/tree/main).
+A manuscript containing the technical details of applying this method is available `here <https://github.com/Emergent-Behaviors-in-Biology/scTOP-manuscript/tree/main>`.

 Installation
 =============